phollyerviggiani/patrick-portfolio/README.md

 Through this project, I developed an understanding of mobile application development, including UI/UX design considerations and state management.
 I also gained experience integrating Supabase for authentication and data storage.

 ### Why This Demonstrates CPA Skills
-This project demonstrates my ability to develop cross-platform mobile applications and adapt to new technologies.
-It also highlights my focus on user experience and interface design.
+This project demonstrates my ability to develop cross-platform mobile applications and quickly adapt to new technologies, aligning with CPA outcomes such as application development and technology integration.
+It also reflects adaptability and problem-solving skills through learning Flutter and implementing user-focused features.

 ---